Ph.D. (1990), English, University of Ottawa

 - Studies in Postcolonial Literature (ENG-476)

 Bowen’s monograph Stories of the Middle Space: Reading the Ethics of Postmodern Realisms (McGill-Queen’s U P, 2010) and her edited collection of essays The Strategic Smorgasbord of Postmodernity: Literature and the Christian Critic (Cambridge Scholars P, 2007) demonstrate her concern with reading contemporary literature from a Christian perspective, and her belief that God is at work in literature even where the divine is not named there.
 She regularly publishes articles on contemporary British and Canadian fiction and poetry in books and scholarly journals, and has also contributed a number of papers on pedagogy and on the importance of the humanities.
-She has presented over eighty papers at Christian and confessional academic conferences and public academic conferences in Canada, the U.S., the U.K. and elsewhere.
+She has presented over eighty papers at both Christian and non-confessional academic conferences in Canada, the U.S., the U.K. and elsewhere.
 In the winter semester of 2013, she was the ARCU (Association of Reformed Colleges and Universities) lecturer for the year, and gave lectures at Tyndale U.C., Trinity Christian College in Chicago, Geneva College in Pennsylvania, The King’s University in Edmonton, and the Institute for Christian Studies in Toronto.
 Though Bowen retired from full-time work in June of 2017, she is still teaching part time, and hopes to do so for as long as her family situation allows.
 Dr. Bowen has just retired as co-director, with Dr. Katherine Quinsey at the University of Windsor, of the national Christianity and Literature Study Group.
 She has recently been working with a SSHRC grant on The Poetry and Ecology Project, one of whose outcomes is the leaflets posted at https://www.redeemer.ca/wp-content/uploads/Poetry-and-Ecology-Project.pdf.
 With the help of several Redeemer undergraduate and graduate students, she is presently at work on a bigger follow-up project, a curated anthology entitled Poetry in Place: Poetry and Environmental Hope in a Southern Ontario Bioregion.

 - Canadian poetry and environmental concern